Coast Guard, DHS.

 Temporary final rule.

-The Coast Guard is establishing a temporary safety zone for the Taste of Chicago fireworks in Chicago, Illinois.
-This safety zone is necessary to protect vessels and spectators from potential airborne hazards during a planned fireworks display over Lake Michigan.
-The safety zone is intended to restrict vessels from a portion of Lake Michigan off Chicago, Illinois.
+The Coast Guard is establishing a temporary safety for the Chicago to Saint Joseph sailboat race.
+The safety zone encompasses a portion of Lake Michigan.
+This safety zone is necessary to ensure vessel safety in the vicinity of the race start area, protecting both competitors and spectators from hazards associated with this sail boat race.
+This safety zone is intended to restrict vessel traffic from a portion of southern Lake Michigan.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket [CGD09-03-223] and are available for inspection or copying at Marine Safety Office Chicago, 215 W. 83rd Street, Suite D, Burr Ridge, Illinois 60527, between 7:30 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the docket are part of docket CDG09-03-261 and are available for inspection or copying at U.S. Coast Guard Marine Safety Office, 215 W. 83rd Street, Burr Ridge, Illinois 60527 between 7:30 a.m. and 4 p.m.
+Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 MST2 Kenneth Brockhouse, U.S. Coast Guard Marine Safety Office Chicago, at (630) 986-2125.End Further Info End Preamble Start Supplemental Information